I’m obsessed with lemons.

 I love a cooling lemonade in summer.
 A lemon cheesecake at the end of a special dinner.
 A whiff of citrusy perfume to remind you that summer’s on its way.

-But, I would never put them on my skin.
+But, I would never put lemon on my skin.
 That’s just asking for trouble.

 Why Lemon Sounds Awesome For Skin